grannycart/by-sound-alone_source/documentation/second-round_edits.md

 		* It becomes a bit of a story about the wider world: shifting towards globalized markets, away from independent operators
 			* It would be nice if this also hinted at the *problems* with globalized markets; beyond the fact of putting independent logistics workers out of business
 		* give the one-armed captain back his arm
-* [ ] You might have to reconsider shutters open, "stacks blowing flame" --- diesel subs exhausted below the surface
-	* (see notes in research files)
-	* Maybe.
-There's an argument that a cargo sub might trade off a quieter under-water exhaust system for the fact that a diesel plume would be pretty hard to detect at night --- which is when they would do most of their surface-diesel running
-		* This is the kind of thing that might be different about a cargo sub --- which presumably has less chance of being forced to the surface to run during the day.
 * [ ] there may be TOO much up and down from the control room.
 Maybe consider ditching the control room in the sail and put it in the same room as navigation and sonar.
 	* Maybe all you need to do is remove the 'up' like: climbed into the control room, rather than: climbed up to the control room
 * [ ] Consider removing parts where Percy second-guesses herself.